cytex-ch/elero-transmitter-stick-client/README.md

-# Elero Transmitter Serial Program
+# Elero Transmitter Stick Client

 This program facilitates communication with a Elero Transmitter device connected to a serial port.
 It allows you to check which channels are learned by the device, send control commands, and retrieve status information.